 Food Safety Training Requirements for Cottage Food Businesses

-The number of homemade — or cottage food — businesses has increased significantly over the years.
+The number of homemade — or cottage food — businesses has increased significantly in recent years.

 Fueling this demand is consumers’ growing interest in knowing where their food comes from and who produces it.

-Each state has its own cottage foods laws that regulate the type and amount of foods you can make and sell.
+Each state has its own cottage food laws that regulate the types and quantities of food you can make and sell.

 These laws also determine whether you need food safety training before operating a cottage food business.

-This article discusses the food safety training requirements for cottage food businesses so you can stay compliant with your state’s cottage food law.
+This article outlines food safety training requirements for cottage food businesses to help you stay compliant with your state’s laws.

 What is cottage food?